-Lieutenant General Patrick J. O'Reilly, USA Director, Missile Defense Agency Before the House Armed Services Committee Strategic Forces Subcommittee March 6, 2012
+Lieutenant General Patrick J. O'Reilly, USA Director, Missile Defense Agency Before the Senate Appropriations Committee Defense Subcommittee April 18, 2012

-Good morning, Chairman Turner, Ranking Member Sanchez, other distinguished Members of the subcommittee.
+Good morning, Chairman Inouye, Vice Chairman Cochran, other distinguished Members of the subcommittee.
 I appreciate the opportunity to testify before you today on the Missile Defense Agency's (MDA) \$7.75 billion Fiscal Year (FY) 2013 budget request to develop protection for our Nation, our Armed Forces, allies, and partners against the proliferation of increasingly capable ballistic missiles.
-The Department developed the FY 2013 President's Budget Request in accordance with the February 2010 Ballistic Missile Defense Review, which balanced affordability concerns with intelligence community updates.
+The Department developed the FY 2013 President's Budget Request in accordance with the February 2010 Ballistic Missile Defense Review, which balanced war fighter needs as expressed in the STRATCOM Integrated Air and Missile Defense (IAMD) Prioritized Capability List (PCL) with technical feasibility and affordability constraints and intelligence community updates.
 We continue to demonstrate and improve the integration of sensor, fire control, battle management, and interceptor systems that transforms individual missile defense projects into a Ballistic Missile Defense System (BMDS) capable of defeating large raids of a growing variety of ballistic missiles over the next decade.
-For homeland defense, last year we completed the construction of the Ground-based Midcourse Defense (GMD) infrastructure for protection of the U.S. homeland against future limited intercontinental ballistic missile (ICBM) threats from current regional threats.
-This year we will activate our newest missile field and power plant at Fort Greely, Alaska (FGA), conduct two GMD flight tests and restart the Ground Based Interceptor (GBI) production line.
-For regional defenses, last year we deployed Phase 1 of the European Phased Adaptive Approach (EPAA) consisting of command and control in Germany, a forward-based radar in Turkey, and an Aegis Ballistic Missile Defense (BMD) ship in the Eastern Mediterranean Sea.
-This year we will have two operational THAAD batteries, convert 5 Aegis ships and upgrade 1 for a total of 29 ships with BMD capability installed, and increase the number of associated SM-3 interceptors.
-This year, in our test program, we will conduct three flight tests of the SM-3 Block IB to demonstrate its ability to intercept complex Short-Range Ballistic Missile, or SRBM (up to 1,000km) targets.
-Finally, this year we will demonstrate the maturity of our layered regional defense with the first simultaneous intercepts of short- and medium-range ballistic missiles by the PATRIOT Advanced Capability (PAC)-3, THAAD, and Aegis BMD systems integrated with remote AN/TPY-2 radar.
+For homeland defense, last year we completed the construction of the Ground-based Midcourse Defense (GMD) infrastructure for protection of the U.S. homeland against future limited intercontinental ballistic missile (ICBM) threats from current regional threats including the activation of our newest hardened missile field at Ft.
+Greely, Alaska (FGA).
+This year, we will continue to aggressively pursue the Agency's highest priority - successful return to flight and intercept tests of the Capability Enhancement II (CE II) version of the Ground-Based Interceptor (GBI).
+We will prepare for the next GMD non-intercept flight test by the end of this year and our next intercept early in the following year, activate the hardened power plant at FGA, prepare to restart the GBI production line, and aggressively conduct component testing and refurbish currently deployed missiles to test and improve their reliability.
+For regional defenses, last year we deployed Phase 1 of the European Phased Adaptive Approach (EPAA) consisting of a command and control, battle management system in Germany, forward-based radar in Turkey, and an Aegis Ballistic Missile Defense (BMD) ship in the Eastern Mediterranean Sea.
+This year, we will have two operational THAAD batteries, convert 5 Aegis ships and upgrade 1 for a total of 29 ships with BMD capability installed, and increase the number of associated SM-3 interceptors.
+In our test program, we will conduct three flight tests of the SM-3 Block IB to demonstrate resolution of last year's flight test failure and its ability to intercept complex Short-Range Ballistic Missile, or SRBM, (up to 1,000km) targets.
+Finally, this year we will demonstrate the maturity of our layered regional defense with the first simultaneous intercepts of three short- and medium-range ballistic missiles and two cruise missiles by an integrated architecture of PATRIOT Advanced Capability (PAC)-3, THAAD, and Aegis BMD systems assisted by a remote AN/TPY-2 forward based radar - the largest, most complex, live fire missile defense test in history.